alexridge/CV/README.md

 ## Alexander Ridgeway

 I am an aspiring software developer with a passion for learning and trying something new.
+I have hopes of gaining skills and expertise among other subsectors within the tech industry.

 ## Projects